 Day 10

-Each of the four itineraries listed above are 10-day itineraries.
+Each of the five itineraries listed above are 10-day itineraries.
 With only 10 days in Italy, it’s tempting to squeeze in as many destinations as possible.
 But sometimes the best experience is going slower and visiting fewer cities.

 If you are lucky enough to have more than ten days, consider adding more time to any of the destinations listed in this itinerary, rather than adding a quick visit to another city.
 I know that it is tempting to try to see as much as possible, but your holiday may be more enjoyable if you slow down a little bit.